samz905/wrrk-project/SPRINT.md

 ### Sprint Goal
 Build a visual workflow builder that allows users to:
-- Drag and drop 16 node types onto a canvas
+- Drag and drop 30 node types onto a canvas (16 original + 14 Shopify)
 - Connect nodes visually to create workflows
 - Configure each node with specific parameters
 - Validate workflows before publish